kasperbauer/metrix/README.md

 - Outputs 1 and 3 send **gates, triggers or envelopes** (adjustable in the params) for each pulse
 - Outputs 2 and 4 send **1v/octave** pitch voltage

 [0V translates to C4](https://vcvrack.com/manual/VoltageStandards) as the baseline frequency.
+Notes lower than that get clamped at 0V minimum.
 Use your oscillator controls to offset the octave.

 ### MIDI
 Connect your MIDI Device via params.
 Track 1 defaults to Channel 1, Track 2 defaults to Channel 2.